 - Type 1

 - Type 2

 With finding cheap flights, reserving the best hotels, mapping out activities, and planning finances, it’s difficult enough to construct the perfect trip WITHOUT worrying about diabetes.
-Managing your diabetes or your loved one’s diabetes can make it that much more overwhelming.
+Managing your own diabetes or that of a loved one’s can make it that much more overwhelming.
 A few of my family members have diabetes, and we’ve learned to construct our vacation plans around meals.

-But there are ways to quiet your stress and amplify your excitement for your adventure.
+But there are ways to quiet stress and amplify excitement for your adventure.

 One cardinal step you can take to prepare for your trip is to research pharmacies in the area you plan to visit.
-That way you’re not scrambling for the best options during an emergency!
+If you’re already mapping out activities and places to visit, consider including the locations on your map.
+That way you’re not scrambling for the best options during an emergency.

 It’s true that we’re living in a non-paperwork era.
 But nothing can ever replace a proper doctor’s note.

 This is especially applicable to seniors and children traveling alone.
 However, it can’t hurt to have a conversation with your doctor about any recommendations they would give for traveling with diabetes.
-You might have questions such as:
+You might have questions like:

 - Any vaccines you might need